 (D) To facilitate law enforcement activities on Tribal lands, within St. Mary Parish, or within adjacent Parishes, the Tribe and the State are authorized to enter into cross-deputization or similar contracts or agreements, including but not limited to, agreements with each other, with Sheriffs or other local law enforcement agencies, with District Attorneys, local governmental agencies, and with agencies of the United States of America.
-Such agreements may include provisions for necessary funding.
-Any cross-deputization agreements are subject to Sections 520, 521 and this Section and all such agreements shall require the consent of the Tribal Council prior to execution.
-Nothing in this subsection is intended to confer any additional jurisdiction or authority on the State beyond that which is otherwise conferred in other sections of this Ordinance.
+Such agreements may include for necessary funding.
+Any crossdeputization agreements are subject to Sections 520, 521, 522 and this Section and all such agreements shall require the consent of the Tribal Council prior to execution.
+Nothing in this sub-section is intended to confer any additional jurisdiction or authority on the State beyond that which is otherwise conferred in other sections of this Ordinance.

-(E) On Indian lands utilized for gaming purposes and described in Appendix A to the Compact, the plenary law enforcement powers of the Tribe and the State include, but are not limited to, immediate access to any premises, building, location, storage facility, or place whatsoever, wherever, in which might be found any thing, tangible or intangible, produced by, a part of, contributing to, or in any way whatsoever related to, a violation of any criminal law made applicable by the Compact.
+(E) On Indian lands utilized for gaming purposes and described in Appendix A to the Compact, the plenary law enforcement powers of the Tribe and the State include, but are not limited to, immediate access to any premises, building, storage facility, or place whatsoever, wherever, in which might be found any thing, tangible or intangible, produced by, a part of contributing to, or in any way whatsoever related to, a violation of any criminal law made applicable by the Compact.
 This access includes, but is not limited to, books, records, equipment, electronic data, and supplies.
-On Indian lands described in Appendix B to the Compact, this access may be exercised by the State only in the company of, or proceeded by authorization from, a designated official of the Tribe.
+On Indian lands described in Appendix B to the Compact, this access may be exercised by the State only in the company of, or proceeded by authorization from a Judge of the Chitimacha Tribal Court, or pursuant to a search warrant issued by a Federal Magistrate or a Federal District Judge.
+This provision shall not expand or enlarge the authority of the State on Indian lands described in Appendix B to the Compact, provided, however, that the State shall retain any existing federal constitutional or statutory authority in regard to official actions upon Indian lands.